ericrommel/python_test_automation_book/weeks/week02/section03.md

 ---

+Dictionaries stores data in key-value pairs.
 The main operations on a dictionary are storing a value with some key and extracting the value given the key.

 ## 3.1 Creating and storing data